KenKundert/nestedtext/proposed_tests/README.rst

     colno:
         The column number where the error occurs.
 0 represents the first column.
 Is *null* or missing if the column number is unknown.

+encoding:
+    The encoding for the *NestedText* document.
+The default encoding is UTF-8.

 types:
     A dictionary of line-type counts.
 It contains the count of each type of